Are the COVID-19 vaccines safe?

 If you have symptoms shortly after receiving the vaccine, these symptoms do not mean you have developed COVID-19 from the vaccine.
 You may have some side effects, which are normal signs that your body is building protection.
 These side effects may feel like flu and may even affect your ability to do daily activities, but they should go away in a few days.
 For more information about symptoms after receiving the vaccine download the CDC’s What to Expect after Getting a COVID-19 Vaccine fact sheet.

-Individuals aged 16 and 17 can receive the Pfizer vaccine.
+Individuals aged 12 to age 17 can receive the Pfizer vaccine.
 The Moderna and J&J vaccines are not approved for anyone under the age of 18.
 The Pfizer vaccine is a two-dose vaccine, and it’s important to receive the second dose for maximum protection against the COVID-19 virus.
 For a list of locations vaccinating with the Pfizer vaccine, visit the VaccineFinder.org webpage.
 Under ‘VACCINES’ click the Pfizer-BioNTech COVID Vaccine, add your zip code and click search.

 Yes, you will need to make an appointment for your second dose through your local health department or VaccineFinder.org.
 It is also important that the second dose is the same type/manufacturer as you received the first time.
 Bring your vaccination card with you to your appointment for the 2nd dose.

-To request a copy of your COVID-19 Immunization email [email protected].
-In the email, please include your full name, Date of Birth, and state that you are requesting a record of your COVID-19 Immunization.
+Tennessee is able to send a record of an individual’s entire vaccination history but is not able to send replacement cards.
+To request a copy of your COVID-19 Immunization history fill out this form https://redcap.link/recordrequest.
 Note that replacement vaccine cards are not issued by this office.
 The record we provide is a complete list of all vaccinations reported to TennIIS for you.
 Any vaccinations that have not been reported to TennIIS will not be listed on the record.

 Tissues are groups of organized cells.
 Tissues are not used to make vaccines.
 Fetal tissue was not used to make Janssen/Johnson & Johnson Janssen/Johnson & Johnson, nor any other, COVID-19 vaccine.
 In developing its vaccine, used a fetal cell line, which no longer contains the original donor cells, to grow a harmless virus, which causes some of the body’s cells to make a protein that causes the immune response.